Blake Lothian: ARCA Menards Series

 In 2022, Lothian would participate in an ARCA Menards Series testing session for Mullins Racing.

+ARCA Menards Series West

+On December 1, 2024, it was revealed that Lothian would compete in the ARCA Menards Series West full-time in 2025, driving the No. 51 Chevrolet for the new team Strike Mamba Racing.

 Personal life

 Lothian, in an interview with the West Georgian, revealed he has Attention deficit hyperactivity disorder (ADHD).
 His favorite NASCAR driver is Michael McDowell.
 He graduated in the Class of 2021 at Wellesley High School.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)